The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Setting

 where $\operatorname{md}(\varphi_{i})_x$ is the (approximate) metric derivative of $\varphi_i$ at $x$ as defined in \cite{K}. \end{defi}

-The Note that in case $X$ is a Banach space, then the maps $\varphi_i : K_i \to X$ can be extended to Lipschitz maps $\bar \varphi_i : \R^n \to X$ due to \cite[Theorem~2]{JLS}.
-Since $X$ has an isometric embedding into $\ell_\infty(X)$ via the Kuratowski embedding we can always assume that the maps $\varphi_i$ are defined on all of $\R^n$ for which the metric derivative exists almost everywhere.
+Note that in case $X$ is a Banach space, the maps $\varphi_i : K_i \to X$ can be extended to Lipschitz maps $\bar \varphi_i : \R^n \to X$ due to \cite[Theorem~2]{JLS}.
+Since $X$ has an isometric embedding into $\ell_\infty(X)$ via the Kuratowski embedding, we can always assume that the maps $\varphi_i$ are defined on all of $\R^n$ and the metric derivatives exist almost everywhere.

-We leave the it to the reader to show that this definition does not depend on the particular parametrization.
-With a decomposition argument, it boils down to an application of the area formula \cite[Theorem~3.2.3]{F} and the chain rule
+We leave it to the reader to show that this definition does not depend on the particular parametrization.
+With a decomposition argument, it boils down to an application of the area formula \cite[Theorem~3.2.3]{F} and the following chain rule: